tompravetz/cohost.ai/README.md

 ### Common Issues

 1. **Setup fails with "is not recognized as internal or external command"**
-   - This happens when the directory name contains spaces (e.g., "Mike 2.0")
+   - This happens when the directory name contains spaces
    - **Solution 1**: Run `migrate_directory.bat` to rename to "CoHost.AI"
    - **Solution 2**: Manually rename the directory to remove spaces
    - **Solution 3**: Use the updated `setup.py` which handles spaces better